gjy3035/NWPU-Crowd-Sample-Code/README.md

 This repo is the ofiicial implementation of [paper]().
 It is developed based on [C^3 Framework]().

-Compared with the original C^3 Framework, the python3.x's new features are utilized, and the density map is generated online by a conv layer for saving io time on the disk.
+Compared with the original C^3 Framework,
+- the python3.x's new features are utilized;
+- the density map is generated online by a conv layer for saving io time on the disk,

 These features will be mergerd to C^3 Framework as soon as possible.

 # Getting Started